Home » Education and Classroom » How Do I Create an Autism Homeschool Schedule?

 Morning Time

-- Story time/book study- we typically pick a book series to focus on for the year and discuss, we are currently reading The Chronicles of Narnia and are planning on working through the Harry Potter series next year.
+• Storytime/book study: We typically pick a book series to focus on for the year and discuss it.
+We are currently reading The Chronicles of Narnia and plan to work through the Harry Potter series next year.

 After Lunch

-- English – I have found that since this subject can be a challenge if I wait until after lunch and my children have had their time outside to decompress, they enjoy their English lessons.
-I also keep lessons shorter and follow how my children are responding to the lesson
+• English – since this subject can be challenging, I have found that if I wait until after lunch and my children have had their time outside to move and decompress, they enjoy their English lessons.
+I also keep lessons shorter and follow how my children are responding to the lesson.

-- Free reading – this is also time to decompress, especially if there was a challenging English lesson
+• Free reading – this is also time to decompress, especially if there is a challenging English lesson

-I make sure and pay attention to my children, how they interact, and how well they seem to be understanding and enjoying the lessons for the day.
-That was a skill set that took years to develop.
+I make sure to pay attention to my children, how they interact, and how well they seem to understand and enjoy the lessons for the day.
+That skill set took years to develop.

-What we focus on in these lessons are generally interest led, unless it’s part of a curriculum and I try to add a hands on or project component to solidify the content to make it easier for my children to understand the lessons.
+What we focus on in these lessons is generally interest-led, unless it’s part of a curriculum, and I try to add a hands-on or project component to solidify the content to make it easier for my children to understand the lessons.
 This is just an example of a homeschool schedule that works well for my family.

 Summing-up

 With all the resources, including YouTube videos from credible homeschool sources, families can find a homeschool schedule that works best for them.
-I recommend to allow space and flexibility in the beginning and enjoy the journey to homeschooling.
+I recommend allowing space and flexibility in the beginning and enjoying the journey to homeschooling.